Corrina-Busby/WEB601---Dynamic-Web/Week6/Session11.md

 can get together and group code and just hang out.
 The next meeting will be at the Speights Alehouse on the 27th of September, this will be fun.

 In class today Ali had us on freeCodeCamp an environment where we can learn to code for free.
+Our tutor drops that we will be preparing for Redux which involves JavaScript.
+There are quite a few people in the class who are new to JavaScript like myself which is a tad unfortunate and not so good our tutor has been led to believe we were all familiar with.
+No worries we will all get there in the end.

-Being not so flash at JavaScript it has been recommended I start with the Basic JavaScript exercises.
+Being not so flash at JavaScript it has been recommended I start with the Basic exercises.
 JavaScipt is going to be needed more as we work through our projects.

-Ali drops that we will be preparing for Redux which involves JavaScript.
-A few people in the class are new to JavaScript like me which is a tad unfortunate and not so good that Ali our tutor has been led to believe we were all familiar with JavaScript.
-No worries we will all get there in the end.

 ### Website ###